jayk37/jepa-world-model/README.md

 ### Environment and data set

 The dataset consists of random trajectories collected from a toy environment consisting of an agent (dot) in two rooms separated by a wall.
 There's a door in a wall.
 The agent cannot travel through the border wall or middle wall (except through the door).
 Different trajectories may have different wall and door positions.
-Thus your JEPA model needs to be able to perceive and distinguish environment layouts.
+Thus our JEPA model needs to be able to perceive and distinguish environment layouts.
 Two training trajectories with different layouts are depicted below.

 <img src="assets/two_rooms.png" alt="Alt Text" width="500"/>

 ### Task

-Your task is to implement and train a JEPA architecture on a dataset of 2.5M frames of exploratory trajectories (see images above).
-Then, your model will be evaluated based on how well the predicted representations will capture the true $(x, y)$ coordinate of the agent we'll call $(y\_1,y\_2)$.
+Our task is to implement and train a JEPA architecture on a dataset of 2.5M frames of exploratory trajectories (see images above).
+Then, our model will be evaluated based on how well the predicted representations will capture the true $(x, y)$ coordinate of the agent we'll call $(y\_1,y\_2)$.

 Here are the constraints:
-* It has to be a JEPA architecture - namely you have to train it by minimizing the distance between predictions and targets in the *representation space*, while preventing collapse.
+* It has to be a JEPA architecture - namely we have to train it by minimizing the distance between predictions and targets in the *representation space*, while preventing collapse.
-* You can try various methods of preventing collapse, **except** image reconstruction.
-That is - you cannot reconstruct target images as a part of your objective, such as in the case of [MAE](https://arxiv.org/pdf/2111.06377).
+* We can try various methods of preventing collapse, **except** image reconstruction.
+That is - we cannot reconstruct target images as a part of your objective, such as in the case of [MAE](https://arxiv.org/pdf/2111.06377).
-* You have to rely only on the provided data in folder `/scratch/DL24FA/train`.
-However you are allowed to apply image augmentation.
+* We have to rely only on the provided data in folder `/scratch/DL24FA/train`.
+However we are allowed to apply image augmentation.

-**Failing to meet the above constraints will result in deducted points or even zero points**

 ### Evaluation
 How do we evaluate the quality of our encoded and predicted representations?